Ked57/NIOD-core/README.md

 ## API

-You can find the complete docs at [docs link](https://ked57.github.io/NIOD/globals)
+You can find the complete docs [here](https://ked57.github.io/NIOD/globals)

 Since there is a lot of documented functions you probably won't need, here are links to: